It was running fine when I put it away! As a small engine mechanic, I hear this complaint a ton.

 So what’s wrong with a chainsaw that won’t start after sitting?
 The top five reasons your saw won’t start after sitting include:

-On this page you’ll learn all about the most common reasons your saw won’t start, you’ll learn how to diagnose your problem quickly, and how to fix it.
+On this page, you’ll learn all about the most common reasons your saw won’t start; you’ll learn how to diagnose your problem quickly and how to fix it.
 You’ll also learn my top tip to prevent this from happening ever again, guaranteed!

 1 Bad Gas

-Lots of gas today is a blend of ethanol, this type of fuel attracts moisture, and that invites trouble.
+Lots of gas today is a blend of ethanol; this type of fuel attracts moisture, and that invites trouble.
 I advise all my customers to use gas stabilizers in all their small engine kit.
-It prevents the gas from going stale and prevents hard starting and gumming of the fuel system a common occurrence in kit that spends a ton of time sitting idle.
+It prevents the gas from going stale and prevents hard starting and gumming of the fuel system, a common occurrence in kit that spends a ton of time sitting idle.

-NOTE: Gas stabilizer is not a substitute for 2 stroke oil, you must continue to add the 2 stroke as before.
+NOTE: Gas stabilizer is not a substitute for 2-stroke oil; you must continue to add the 2-stroke as before.
 You’ll find a link to the stabilizer I use here on the “Chainsaw repair tools” page.

-When a customer shows up in my workshop complaining of a lazy starting saw after sitting, I’ll always suspect bad gas.
-I have a pretty good nose for bad gas.
-If you suspect that your gas is older than one month, then go ahead and empty the gas tank and fill it with a fresh mix of gas and two-stroke.
+If you suspect that your gas is older than one month, then go ahead and empty the gas tank, rinse it out, and fill it with a fresh mix of gas and two-stroke.
 For many saws, this is enough to get the saw recommissioned.

 If this doesn’t work for you, then try the gas shot, and that’s what we’ll cover next.